libreswitch/ops/docs/bgp_cli.md

 ```

 #### Description
-The command provides a summary of the BGP neighbor status.
+The command provides a summary of the eBGP neighbor status.

 #### Authority
 Admin user.